CSCI-KNOX/CSCI-3753-PA1/README.md

 vim linux/arch/arm/kernel/helloworld.c
 ```

-and copy paste the following code snippet and save it
+and copy paste the following code snippet and save it.
+We have also provided this file so you can copy it from git.

 ```c
 #include <linux/kernel.h>